What are the new ‘Stratus’ Covid symptoms as cases rise across UK

 The World Health Organisation has designated the XFG as a “variant under monitoring” and has said the additional public health risk posed by XFG is evaluated as low at the global level.

-Globally, XFG was estimated to have the highest relative growth compared to other varients currently circluated, including the recent “Nimbus” NB.1.8.1.
+Globally, XFG was estimated to have the highest relative growth compared to other variants currently circulated, including the recent “Nimbus” NB.1.8.1.

 Current data does not indicate that this variant leads to more severe illness or deaths than other variants in circulation, the organisation said.